tabdelaal/scRNAseq_Benchmark/README.md

 # scRNAseq_Benchmark
 Benchmarking classification tools for scRNA-seq data

-## To Add
-1. List of used R and Python tools
-2. Link to filtered datasets used

 ## How to use
 [snakemake](https://snakemake.readthedocs.io/en/stable/index.html) and
 [singularity](https://www.sylabs.io/docs/) need to be available on your system.